fengq1a0/FOF/README.md

 This branch is deprecated!
 Please check out the [main branch](https://github.com/fengq1a0/FOF/), which offers several improvements, efficient implementation, and better performance.
 We have simplified the training process, making it easy to train and reproduce our results.
 Additionally, FOF-related codes are implemented as a CUDA extension.
 Use it in your code!

+**You may find it hard to train a proper model with this branch.
+It's because the FOF computation in this branch is very sensitive to the mesh data.
+Non-watertigt mesh or self-intersection can make the coefficients unstable!
+So, your model is going to overfit a dataset with bias!
+The fof lib in the main branch doesn't have this issue, please use it instead!**

 ># FOF: Learning Fourier Occupancy Field for Monocular Real-time Human Reconstruction
->It seems that I updated a wrong version checkpoint, which may not work as well as in paper.
+>It seems that I updated the wrong version checkpoint, which may not work as well as in paper.
 In fact, the original project has been modified to a new one, and I'm still working on it.
-It's very struggling to rewrite and roll back to the old version (the version >in this repository).
-So I'll update the new version code in this repositary as soon as the new paper is completed.
+It's very difficult to rewrite and roll back to the old version (the version >in this repository).
+So, I'll update the new version code in this repository as soon as the new paper is completed.
 By then, you can get a model that is similar to the old version by changing some parameters.
 >
 >**News**
 >* `07/01/2023` the code for `data preprocessing` is updated.
 >* `20/11/2022` The `speed_test.py` is added. `pip install git+https://github.com/tatsy/torchmcubes.git` for gpu marching cubes.
-We implement a faster mcubes, and I'm still cleaning the code.
+We implemented faster mcubes, and I'm still cleaning the code.
 >* `06/11/2022` The code is released.
 But it's not complete.
 I'm still updating it.
 >
 >